lukaIvanic/Drzavna_Matura_Endgame/README.md

 # Dynamic quizzes

-The user can play a quiz against another user.
+The user can play a quiz against another user by creating a room or joining one.
 The questions are randomly picked from a large set of question made with variations of the questions from the exams.
 The first user to get 5 answers right wins and gains points, while the loser loses points.

 ![Image of an exam list](https://cdn.discordapp.com/attachments/707574253116981274/800424517566595072/komentari.jpg)